parasdev123/INST377-Final/docs/final.md

 - One possible future work is incorparating this state wide and observing services at a state level and see the differences between counties.
 - Another one is maybe we could dive deeper in the other facilities that are offered

-Documentation needs to be written in Markdown (MD) files, nicely formatted Documentation should be included to each team’s final code submission.
-Documentation should be saved in your main project directory under "docs"